-In 2022, Bard Graduate Center presented What Is the Object?, an exhibition co-curated by Richard Tuttle inspired by the iconic American artist, Alexander Calder, is on view at our Los Angeles gallery from January 21 through February 25, 2023.
+Calder/Tuttle:Tentative, an exhibition featuring work by Richard Tuttle inspired by the iconic American artist, Alexander Calder, is on view at our Los Angeles gallery from January 21 through February 25, 2023.
 Concurrently, Pace Gallery, Los Angeles, in collaboration with the Calder Foundation, will present an exhibition of Calder works from 1939 selected and installed by Tuttle.
-Since the 1970s, Tuttle has been the subject of numerous solo exhibitions at museums throughout the world, including most recently David Kordansky Gallery, Los Angeles (2021); M WOODS, Beijing (2019); Phillips Collection, Washington, D.C.
+Since the 1970s, Tuttle has been the subject of numerous solo exhibitions at museums throughout the world, including Bard Graduate Center, New York (2022); M WOODS, Beijing (2019); Phillips Collection, Washington, D.C.
 (2018); Kunstmuseum aan Zee, Ostend, Belgium (2017); Museo de Arte de Lima, Peru (2016); Metropolitan Museum of Art, New York (2016); and Whitechapel Gallery and Tate Modern, London (2014).
-In 2005–2007, a retrospective exhibition organized by the San Francisco Museum of Modern Art traveled to five additional institutions, including the Whitney Museum of American Art, New York, and The Museum of Contemporary Art, Los Angeles.
+Between 2005–2007, a retrospective exhibition organized by the San Francisco Museum of Modern Art traveled to five additional institutions, including the Whitney Museum of American Art, New York, and The Museum of Contemporary Art, Los Angeles.
 His work is included in over sixty permanent collections, including the Los Angeles County Museum of Art; Metropolitan Museum of Art, New York; Museum of Modern Art, New York; Stedelijk Museum, Amsterdam; Dallas Museum of Art; and Museum Boijmans Van Beuningen, Rotterdam, the Netherlands.
 Tuttle lives and works in New York and Abiquiú, New Mexico.

 Anne M. Wagner